Big Game Changes Ahead for US Online Poker

-Looking back at 2018, online poker in the U.S. finally started to grow considerably again after the challenges the discipline has faced in the past decade and a half.
-Throughout the year, the Pennsylvania Gaming Control Board (PGBC) handed out several online poker applications across the state to established land-based casinos such as Mount Airy, who have managed to secure a partnership with leading online poker platform PokerStars.
+Looking back at 2018, online poker in the US started to grow considerably again after facing challenges for over a decade.
+Throughout the year, the Pennsylvania Gaming Control Board (PGCB) issued several online poker applications to established land-based casinos.
+For example, Mount Airy secured a partnership with leading online poker platform PokerStars.

-May 1, 2018 marked a turning point for professional online poker when the launch of a tri-state shared liquidity pool meant that players in New Jersey could finally compete professionally in the World Series of Poker.
-It was also the 15th anniversary of Chris Moneymaker’s legendary win at that same tournament after securing a seat at the Main Event by playing a satellite game online, a feat that contributed massively to the online poker boom.
+May 1, 2018, marked a turning point for professional online poker.
+The launch of a tri-state shared liquidity pool allowed players in New Jersey to compete professionally in the World Series of Poker.
+It was also the 15th anniversary of Chris Moneymaker’s legendary win at that tournament.
+He secured a seat at the Main Event by playing a satellite game online, a feat that greatly contributed to the online poker boom.

 New Jersey will stand strong

-It was a record-setting year for online gambling in New Jersey, as collective lifetime revenue in the state went above $1 billion for the first time since it first launched back in 2013.
-In December 2018, online poker and casino operators generated total monthly revenue in excess of $29 million, which pushed the industry’s lifetime revenue to an astonishing $1,013,752,368.
+It was a record-setting year for online gambling in New Jersey.
+For the first time since its launch in 2013, the state’s collective lifetime revenue surpassed $1 billion.
+In December 2018, online poker and casino operators generated over $29 million in total monthly revenue.
+This pushed the industry’s lifetime revenue to an astonishing $1,013,752,368.

-This huge haul in revenue also reflects in Atlantic City’s brick-and-mortar casinos, which collectively brought in almost $210 million in December — a 12.3 percent increase from last year.
+This significant revenue increase also reflected in Atlantic City’s brick-and-mortar casinos.
+They collectively brought in almost $210 million in December, marking a 12.3 percent increase from the previous year.

 The year 2019 undoubtedly started off on the right foot.
-However, a black cloud in the form of a reinterpretation of the 1961 Wire Act from the Department of Justice has left the state preparing for possible judicial action.
-According to former New Jersey Senator Ray Lesniak, who played a pivotal role in establishing online gambling in the state, the “New Jersey delegation…would stand up to protect New Jersey’s interest,” although industry experts are still unsure what effects if any this memo will have on casino gaming in the state.
+However, a black cloud emerged with the Department of Justice’s reinterpretation of the 1961 Wire Act.
+This has left the state preparing for possible judicial action.
+Former New Jersey Senator Ray Lesniak, who played a pivotal role in establishing online gambling in the state, stated that the “New Jersey delegation… would stand up to protect New Jersey’s interest.”
+Despite this, industry experts are still unsure what effects, if any, this memo will have on casino gaming in the state.

 Last-minute veto in Michigan